wp-plugins/woocommerce-product-category-selection-widget/readme.txt

 </ul>

 == Changelog ==

+= 1.1 =
-7/23/15 Bug fix.
+* 7/23/15 Bug fix.
 When migrating website to new server the plugin caused errors that required to delete by FTP the plugin to access the site.
 This has been corrected.

+== Upgrade Notice ==

+= 1.1 =
+You should upgrade to preven errors that may prevent access to your site.

 == Installation ==